Best movies like Schooled: The Price of College Sports

 All work and no pay

 A unique, carefully handpicked, selection of the best movies like Schooled: The Price of College Sports Starring Sam Rockwell, Jay Bilas, Bob Costas, Frank Deford, and more.
-If you liked Schooled: The Price of College Sports then you may also like: Undefeated, United, We Are Marshall, The World's Greatest Athlete, Resurrecting the Champ and many more popular movies featured on this list.
+If you liked Schooled: The Price of College Sports then you may also like: Undefeated, We Are Marshall, Jocks, The Air Up There, Blue Chips and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Schooled: The Price of College Sports is a comprehensive look at the business, history and culture of big-time college football and basketball in America.
 It is an adaptation of “The Cartel” by Pulitzer Prize Winning civil rights scholar Taylor Branch, and his October 2011 article in The Atlantic, “The Shame of College Sports.”
 Schooled presents a hard-hitting examination of the NCAA’s treatment of its athletes and amateurism in collegiate athletics; weaving interviews, archival and verité footage to tell a story of how college sports became a billion dollar industry built on the backs of athletes who are deprived of numerous rights.